-Type One is called the Perfectionist or the Reformer because their attention automatically goes to what needs improvement and correction.
+The Enneagram Type 1 is called the Perfectionist or the Reformer because their attention automatically goes to what needs improvement and correction.
 They tend to see things in black and white, either perfect or imperfect, with very little gray in between.
-Type Ones feel pressure to be correct and to get things right.
+Type 1s feel pressure to be correct and to get things right.
 They have a tendency to analyze, and sometimes overanalyze things.
-Type Ones have high standards and often find themselves in charge of projects or initiatives because they have a sense that “it will only be done right if I do it.”
+Type 1s have high standards and often find themselves in charge of projects or initiatives because they have a sense that “it will only be done right if I do it.”
 They feel a great deal of personal responsibility for things they are involved in.
 Critical of others, they are even more critical of themselves.

 1) A Desire to Get It Right

 Type 1s report a desire to be perfect and to have a clear structure in which they can achieve perfection.
 This type often reports they can’t really enjoy something if they can’t do it well.
 They seek a model to follow that clearly outlines the parameters to meet perfection.

 “A friend invited us to dinner and asked us to arrive between 8:00 and 8:30.
 I almost didn’t know how to interpret that.
 Internally I decided would arrive at 8:15.
 A range of time wasn’t going to work for me at all.”

 A social contract refers to the idea that we all have unspoken social rules we understand and follow.
 For example, we inherently understand we don’t throw trash on our neighbor’s front lawn.
 We don’t need to say it out loud—we all just understand it.
 Type 1s tend to have many more of these unspoken social contracts than the other types.
 As a classic example, Type 1s can become extremely irritated by people who park outside of the lines in a parking lot.
 They work hard to live up to high ideals, and they expect others to do the same.